-This Chic $24 Sports Bra Top Has 16,000 Five-Star Amazon Reviews - E!
+This Chic $24 Sports Bra Top Has 24,800 Five-Star Amazon Reviews - E!
 Online

 The perfect match for high waisted yoga pants?
 A cropped sports bra top.
 But why do these always run so pricey?

 Well, Amazon shoppers have a secret: the Lemedy Sports Bra Tops that are only $24.
 Reviewers love them, and they come in a whopping 19 different colors.
-Shop them and hear why they've earned 16,000 five-star reviews below.
+Shop them and hear why they've earned more than 24,800 five-star reviews below.

 Lemedy Sports Bra Top